MuhammadRabi/FWD-projects/landing-page/README.md

 To get started, open `js/app.js` and start building out the app's functionality

 For specific, detailed instructions, look at the project instructions in the Udacity Classroom.

+## summary

+## 1

+I have created a dymnamically generated navbar, by adding sections to html it will general navbar links connected to these sections while scrolling.

+## 2

+the functionality also adds an active class on the section appearing in the viewport.

+## 3

+I have added scroll to top button, to scroll back to the top of the landing page.
+It will only appear when you scroll down.

+## languages used

+HTML, CSS and Javascript.